hanmgmt/test-docs/source/index.rst

 Overview
 ~~~~~~~~

+Test.
 This ReadTheDocs website provides general documentation for software pertaining
 to `ReDATA`_, the University of Arizona Research Data Repository.
 ReDATA is a
 Figshare for Institution instance that is managed by Figshare, our third-party
 Software-as-a-Service (SaaS) vendor.